 For information on Law School specific career activities please contact our Employability team on firstname.lastname@example.org

 You can also visit the Careers Service for support and advice on where your degree can take you.

 How to get involved

-We will advertise Law School and student-led opportunities in our weekly Employability Bulletin and publicise competitions on our new Law School Student Blog (coming soon!).
+We will advertise Law School and student-led opportunities in our weekly Employability Bulletin and publicise competitions on our Law School Student Employability Blog.